-Four men, two of whom were Berkeley residents, were arrested July 21 for the fatal shooting of a man that took place earlier in July.
+Four men, two of whom were Berkeley residents, were arrested July 21 in connection with the fatal shooting of a man that took place earlier in July.

 All of the men were charged with the murder of Anthony Stevens, a 24-year-old man with addresses in both San Leandro, California, and Oakland.
 The next hearing will take place Aug.
 15, during which the suspects will be read their charges and can enter their pleas.